-Over a year ago, Roxane Salonen (25 April, 2015) wrote in her column, “Living Faith,” about an Indiana pizzeria that closed due to threats of violence and death.
+Over a year ago, Roxane Salonen (2015) wrote in her column, “Living Faith,” about an Indiana pizzeria that closed due to threats of violence and death.
 The closure occurred after the owners refused to cater a gay wedding.
 Owners of the pizzeria stated that they would serve gays in the restaurant but could not, on principle, cater a gay wedding.
 Solanen went on to tell about Courtney Hoffman, who sent kind words of encouragement and a donation of $20 to help the family rebuild the business.
 The amazing point is that Ms. Hoffman is gay.
-When questioned about her gesture of support, she stated that while her opinion differs, she supports their right to run their business based upon their principles.
+When questioned about her gesture of support, Ms. Hoffman stated that while her opinion differs, she supports the owners' right to run their business based upon their principles.
 Hoffman shared that she and her girlfriend own and operate a business, and they see a difference between opening the doors to the public for daily business and associating a business’ name to a private event.
-Hoffman declared, “I just think there's a lot of room for differences…if we can remember that differences don't equal maliciousness…maybe we can move beyond threats of violence and have open discussions of the things that we don't agree on" (as quoted in Salonen, 25 April, 2015).
-Does Ms. Hoffmann not epitomize the principles of intellectual freedom, First Amendment rights, and tolerance?
+Hoffman declared, “I just think there's a lot of room for differences…if we can remember that differences don't equal maliciousness…maybe we can move beyond threats of violence and have open discussions of the things that we don't agree on" (as quoted in Salonen, April 25, 2015).
+Does Ms. Hoffman not epitomize the principles of intellectual freedom, First Amendment rights, and tolerance?

 Concerning the correlation between intellectual freedom and censorship, ALA (2016) asserts: